PEN (Practice Based Evidence in Nutrition)

 Access open only to UBC students, faculty, staff and on-site Library users (other restrictions may apply)

 This is a library-subscribed resource protected under copyright.
 Please check the resource website for terms and conditions regarding use restrictions.
-If you require assistance, please contact email@example.com.Tell me more »
+Please note that Canadian privacy laws do not apply to personal information you provide when using this resource.
+If you require assistance, please contact firstname.lastname@example.org.Tell me more »

 Some Full Text